LaganYT/LRCLIB-Frontend/README.md

 1. **Navigate to `/find-lyrics`** or click "Find Lyrics" from the home page.
 2. Enter the song name and artist name in the search fields.
 3. The system will first search the LRCLib database for existing lyrics.
-4. If no results are found locally, it will automatically search external platforms (Genius, Lyrics.com, Musixmatch, AZLyrics).
+4. If no results are found locally, it will automatically search external platforms (Genius, Lyrics.com, Musixmatch, AZLyrics, Lyrics.ovh).
 5. View lyrics from different platforms, copy them to clipboard, or use them directly.
 6. No API keys required - the service fetches lyrics directly from the platforms.